Stay warm, stay smart!

 Using a gas fireplace to keep warm can also contribute to higher gas usage during the colder months.
 There’s nothing like the ambiance of a fireplace – just make sure to snuggle up responsibly!

-Manage your energy usage
+Manage your energy use and bill

-Tips to reduce consumption
+Tips to reduce energy use

-A few simple tweaks in your routine can help you save.
+A few simple tweaks can make a big difference in your usage

 Making small changes to your thermostat can save you a lot!
 Keeping the temperature at 65° during the day can reduce heating use by up to 15%.